thorsten/phpMyFAQ/docs/installation.md

 1. Copy the file `./config/azure.php.original` and name it `./config/azure.php`
 2. Add the Tenant ID, the client ID and the secret from Step 7 and save the file
-3. Then, activate Microsoft Azure AD support in the administration under "Security"
+3. Then, activate Microsoft Entra ID support in the administration under "Security"

 ## 2.11 PDF export